menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 tags: [ai, developer-experience]
 ---

 I've been building a lot of small LLM-powered CLI tools for about a year now.
-These are tiny utilities, each with a very specific job: one reviews my `git diff`, one generates a commit message, and another answers quick shell command questions.
+These are tiny utilities, each with a very specific job: reviewing my `git diff`, generating a commit message, or answering quick shell command questions.

 My terminal is full of these "micro-tools."